-To participate, fill out this form with your name and email address.
-Once you sign up, you will receive an email twice weekly, between Mother’s Day (May 11) and Father’s Day (June 19).
+To participate, fill out this form.
+Once you sign up, you will receive an email twice weekly, following Grandparents Day on Sunday, Sept.
+13.

 If writing by hand, find a journal or special notebook to keep your stories together.
 If on computer, set up a spot where you will save everything to find later.
 Think about how you will share your stories with your family.
 Will you send them by email?
 Loan them your notebook when you are done?
 Set up a free blog on WordPress?

 We also invite you to submit your stories for consideration to JCC Chicago at GGC@jccchicago.org, who will publish samples of stories from the prompts.